 Visualise your data on a map : how to create a map with Google My Maps

-• Know how to import and visualise your data on a map
+- Know how to import data from a spreadsheet and visualise it on a map

 Who should attend?